ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 ![nuxt-spa](/website/img/blog/nuxt-spa.png)

-After running the application we'll see a page rendering the example page for nuxt above.
+After running the application we'll see a page rendering the example page for nuxt.

 ## Set Up Micro-frontend (Foo Nova)